 Assistant principal of D65’s Washington Elementary charged with sexual abuse of child

 Chicago police on Thursday, Feb.
-5, arrested Carlos Mendez, 51, a former principal of Bessie Rhodes school in Skokie who reportedly has been on a leave of absence from Washington Elementary since Oct.
-29, 2025.
+5, arrested Carlos Mendez, 51, at his home in Chicago.
+Mendez reportedly had been on a leave of absence from his role as assistant principal at Washington Elementary since Oct.
+28, 2025; he was previously accused and cleared of inappropriate behavior in 2023.

-Mendez was charged with aggravated criminal sexual abuse of a child, domestic battery and being a fugitive from justice with an out-of-state warrant.
+Mendez was charged with aggravated criminal sexual abuse of a child, domestic battery and being a fugitive with an out-of-state warrant.
+Flores Hernandez was charged with criminal sexual assault of a family member under 18.

-D65 spokesperson Hannah Dillow provided the RoundTable with a statement saying that the allegations against Mendez do not involve any District 65 students.
+In a statement provided to the RoundTable, D65 spokesperson Hannah Dillow said the allegations against Mendez do not involve any District 65 students.

-D65 notified Washington parents in October that Mendez would be on leave from his role at the school but reportedly did not give parents further details.
+D65 notified Washington parents in October 2025 that Mendez would be on leave from his role at the school but did not give parents further details, the RoundTable reported.

 In District 65

-Mendez was previously assigned to a leave of absence in 2023 when Washington Elementary School parent made accusing him of inappropriate behavior and reported him to the Illinois Department of Children and Family Services that year.
+Mendez was previously assigned to a leave of absence in 2023 when a Washington Elementary School parent accused him of inappropriate behavior and reported him to the Illinois Department of Children and Family Services that year.

 Mendez reportedly told the D65 board on March 20, 2023, that “unfortunately, based on false information,” an email was sent to the district by a parent who “decided to attack me and accuse me of something that is not true.”

-A number of teachers, staff members and PTA representatives expressed support of Mendez during a public board meeting, with some describing the allegations as racist slander, the RoundTable reported.
+A number of teachers, staff members and PTA representatives expressed support for Mendez during a public board meeting that year, with some describing the allegations as racist slander, the RoundTable reported.

-Mendez’s photo and information listing him as the assistant principal at Washington Elementary was still online as of Wednesday morning.
+Mendez’s photo and information listing him as the assistant principal at Washington Elementary was still online as of Wednesday afternoon.

 The Record is a nonprofit, nonpartisan community newsroom that relies on reader support to fuel its independent local journalism.